 Remember, most policies don't cover cash and valuable documents.
 See our report on House and contents insurance for more advice on how to keep your possessions covered in transit.

-While the Carriage of Goods Act covers loss or damage to goods while in a carrier's care, the Consumer Guarantees Act will still provide protection against other types of loss if a carrier fails to carry out their service with reasonable care and skill.
+While the Contract and Commercial Law Act covers loss or damage to goods while in a carrier's care, the Consumer Guarantees Act will still provide protection against other types of loss if a carrier fails to carry out their service with reasonable care and skill.
 For example, if movers back their truck into your car while collecting your goods, they will be liable under the Consumer Guarantees Act for the cost of repairs.

 What happens if the goods don’t arrive on time?
 You’re entitled to claim compensation for any losses you incur as a result of the delay.
 You’re also entitled to reject the product and claim a refund if the failure to get the goods to you is substantial.

 The CGA also makes it clear the retailer has to put things right when the goods arrive damaged.
 They can’t just blame the courier.
 It’s the retailer’s responsibility to provide a remedy: you don’t have to fight it out with the courier company.

 If you receive something in damaged condition, complain to the company that sent it to you.
 Insist that they sort it out.

 The Consumer Advice Line is available to all our members for support on any consumer-related issue.
 Our expert advisers can explain your rights and help you resolve problems with a retailer.
 Become a member now from just $9.95 and let us help you get a resolution.

 Thanks for requesting to reset your password.
 We've sent you an email with instructions on what you need to do.
 If you haven't received the email within the next five minutes please call us on 0800 266 786.